Giants beat Padres, win NL West title on season’s final day - NewsBreak

 Webb walked off to a roaring standing ovation when replaced in the eighth after allowing three straight singles.
 He struck out eight and didn’t walk a batter while pitching seven-plus stellar innings, and also hit a two-run homer in the fifth to clear the fences for his first time in his career — a pretty line drive to left.

-“Well, it turned out that that was a very competitive 107 wins,” Giants president of baseball operations Farhan Zaidi said.
-“We needed every one of them.”

-The Giants will host the winner of Wednesday night’s wild-card game between the Dodgers and Cardinals in Game 1 of an NL Division Series on Friday at Oracle Park.
-Kapler hadn’t picked a starter for the opener — saying he would weigh that decision Monday, ready for a tough choice between Webb and Kevin Gausman.
+The Giants will host the winner of Wednesday night’s wild-card game between the Dodgers and Cardinals for Game 1 of the NL Division Series on Friday at Oracle Park.

-San Francisco wanted to earn it this way to dethrone the reigning champion Dodgers, who could have forced a Monday tiebreaker with a win and a Giants loss.
-The Dodgers had won the last eight NL West titles since San Francisco took the division nine years ago.
+San Francisco wanted to earn it this way to dethrone the reigning World Series champion Dodgers, who could have forced a Monday tiebreaker with a win and a Giants loss.
+The Dodgers had won the last eight NL West titles since the Giants last did so nine years ago.

-“It was our goal to win the West this year and we knew that could be a kind of lofty goal of where the projections were and where everybody thought we were going to end up,” shortstop Brandon Crawford said.

 Manny Machado briefly made things interesting with a sacrifice fly in the fourth against Webb, who went unbeaten since May 5 at Colorado.
 He finished 10-0 after that loss but was coming off three straight no-decisions since beating the Cubs at Wrigley Field on Sept.
 12.